nicholaswmin/generator-polymer-1-element/README.md

 - Go into the Certificates section and locate the certificate you just added
 - Double click on it, enter the trust section and under "When using this certificate" select "Always Trust".

-You don't need to always the certificate of every generated element.
+You don't need to trust this certificate for *every* generated element.
-Just do it once and it should work for all generated elements.
+Trust it once and it will work for all subsequent generated elements.

 ## Deploy